Version 4.5 Date: February 4, 2014

 On the determined registration deadline date, if there are more registrations than openings for the upcoming year, the students’ names are put into a lottery to be conducted by a Walton County School Board Member or other disinterested third party as selected by the governing board.
 The number of openings is assigned per grade level prior to the lottery, by the governing body, based on school needs.
 As the names are randomly drawn, students will be put into numerical order on an admittance list by grade.
 After all available openings have been filled, the names will continue to be drawn and registered in numerical order (also per grade), thus creating the grades’ upcoming school year waiting list.

 Lottery Registration Form

-Application forms are available online for SNS and SCHS, as well as the school office, and may be submitted beginning on the first school day in January of the students’ 5th, 6th, 7th, 8th, 9th, or 10th grade year.
+Application forms are available online for SNS and SCHS, as well as the school office, and may be submitted beginning on the first school day in January through the posted deadline date.
 Forms will be accepted until 3:00 PM on the posted deadline date, which is approximately two weeks before the lottery is held.
 This deadline date will be posted in the school office no later than the first school day in January.
 The lottery will usually be held at the end of April or beginning of May.